-If you’ve tried online dating and ended up frustrated, emotionally drained and feeling like you wasted your time, you’ve probably made some very common mistakes.
+If you’ve tried using dating websites and ended up frustrated, emotionally drained and feeling like you wasted your time, you’ve probably made some very common mistakes.
 Avoid these 12 online dating don’ts, and you’ll have a much better experience the next time around.

-3. Don’t Use The Same Photo for Months at a Time – More people will click on your profile if you change your primary photo now and then.
+3. Don’t use the same photos for months at a time.
+More people will click on your profile if you change your primary photo now and then.
 One picture will appeal to some while another will appeal to others.
 Keep things fresh and experiment to see what works.